mrismanaziz/Reforestation/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.